crazzfeng/sendcloud-docs/docs/Email API/api_user-2.md

   <Tab title="Generation & Security">
     **Generation:** After successful platform registration, you must log into your account and **manually generate** an API_KEY for your API_USER(s).

     **Security:** The API_KEY is a sensitive credential.
 For security reasons, **it will be displayed only once** upon generation.
-Please store it securely immediately.
-It cannot be retrieved again in full; it must be reset if lost.
+Store it securely immediately, as it cannot be retrieved again in full and must be reset if lost.

     **Uniqueness:** Each API_USER has its own corresponding API_KEY.
-The keys for different API_USERs can be the same or different.
+The keys for different API_USERs may be the same or different.
   </Tab>

   <Tab title="Resetting Keys">